CAZ catalog and optical light curves of 7918 blazar-selected active galactic nuclei: CAZ light curves

 \subsection{Merging all filters}

-All the above treatments are applied to data points within one filter of a given survey or monitoring programs.
+All the above treatments were applied to data points within one filter of a given survey or monitoring programs.
 There are a total of 11 unique survey and filter combinations: one from CRTS, denoted as: [C]V; one from KAIT, [K]V; one from Tuorla, [T]R; five from ATLAS, [A]o, [A]c, [A]r, [A]g, and [A]i; and three from ZTF, [Z]r, [Z]g, and [Z]i.
 We merge these in order to maximize the cadence of the final CAZ light curves.
-Merging is ideally done via empirically well-established filter transformation relations, which we unfortunately do not have for all of our seven filters.
+Merging is ideally done via empirically well-established filter transformation relations when the spectral shape of a source is known.
+Unfortunately, we neither have the filter transformation relations, nor the source-specific spectral shapes.
 Another possibility is to use simultaneous multicolor data to calculate a filter transformation relation\footnote{For example, to convert g and r AB-magnitudes to Cousins V-band magnitude, the linear relationships between $m_\mathrm{g}-m_\mathrm{r}$ versus g and $m_\mathrm{g}-m_\mathrm{r}$ versus r are needed, respectively (e.g., \citealt{tonry2012}).}.
-However, such relations must be found uniquely for each source, because blazar emission can be strongly chromatic and show varying degrees of chromaticity at different brightness levels (i.e., bluer-when-brighter and redder-when-brighter trends; e.g., \citealt{Rani2010_blz_chromaticity, Bonning2012_blz_chromaticity, Sandrinelli2014_blz_chromaticity, Zhang2015_chromaticity, Meng2018_blz_chromaticity, OteroSantos2022_blz_optical_components}).
+However, such relations must be found uniquely for each source, because blazar emission can be strongly chromatic with a wide range of spectral shapes from one source to another and show varying degrees of chromaticity at different brightness levels (i.e., bluer-when-brighter and redder-when-brighter trends; e.g., \citealt{Rani2010_blz_chromaticity, Bonning2012_blz_chromaticity, Sandrinelli2014_blz_chromaticity, Zhang2015_chromaticity, Meng2018_blz_chromaticity, OteroSantos2022_blz_optical_components}).
 Unfortunately, due to the lack of simultaneous multicolor data, we cannot do this either.
-Thus, we choose not to perform filter transformations but translate the filters in flux density space by multiplying their flux densities and errors\footnote{Multiplying the error bar ensures that the SNR of the translated data point remains constant.} with a shift factor, determined automatically on a filter-by-filter and source-by-source basis.
+Thus, we choose not to perform filter transformations but translate the filters in flux density space by multiplying their flux densities and errors\footnote{Multiplying the error bar ensures that the S/N of the translated data point remains constant.} with a shift factor, determined automatically on a filter-by-filter and source-by-source basis.
 This approach reliably eliminates overall flux density discrepancies arising due to a constant degree of chromaticity (e.g., when a filter is brighter than another by a constant factor on average).
 However, it cannot reliably account for flux density discrepancies which arise when the degree of chromaticity changes over time (e.g., due to bluer-when-brighter or redder-when-brighter trends).
 Nevertheless, translating the filters seems to preserve the variability information of most CAZ light curves rather well, making it suitable for our purposes.